 The Data Structures tutorial is a comprehensive guide that will teach you the basics of data structures.
 It is designed to make learning these algorithms a breeze.
 It also covers topics such as Queues, Graphs, and Stack.
-It will also explain how they differ from each other and how to use them to store data.
+It will also explain how they differ and how to use them to store data.

 Stack